Yes..and maybe no.

-True balsamic vinegar is made in the Modena Region of Italy, and should state that on the bottle.
-Otherwise it is just an imitation – an artificially flavored vinegar.
+True balsamic vinegar is made in the Modena Region of Italy and should state that on the bottle.
+Otherwise, it is just an imitation – an artificially flavored vinegar.

-There are three types of balsamic vinegars:
+There are three types of balsamic vinegar:

 - Traditional Balsamic Vinegar – Aceto Balsamico Tradizionale DOP /PDO (Denominazione d’Origine Protetta or Protected Designation of Origin)

 - Balsamic Vinegar of Modena – Aceto Balsamico di Modena, IGP/PGI (Protected Geographical Indication)

 The Traditional version is the most expensive (ranging from $100/100ml) and is made with a 100% concentration of grape must (extract), it contains no additives of any kind, and is, therefore, gluten free.
 It must be aged for either 12 years or 25 years and can be found at specialty Italian grocery stores, or online.

 The inexpensive Balsamic Vinegar of Modena is what you’ll find at your local grocery store, although among brands you will find a wide range in prices, due to number of factors.

 » Aging – the best will be aged a minimum of least 2 years, while others will not be aged at all.

 » Concentration – some will contain only 20% grape must, with the remaining volume made up of another wine vinegar.

 » Additives – coloring, caramel, guar gum, or corn flour is usually added to the least expensive brands of balsamic vinegar to artificially simulate the sweetness and thickness that is naturally created from the lengthly aging process of Traditional Balsamic Vinegar.
 It is these colorings and caramel flavorings in the lowest quality of balsamic vinegar which may or may not contain gluten, so always be sure to check the label.